umgbhalla/starred/README.md

 - [luizkc/next-notion-portfolio-starter](https://github.com/luizkc/next-notion-portfolio-starter) - A starter template for an elegant portfolio built with Next and Notion
 - [terkelg/terkelg](https://github.com/terkelg/terkelg) - A website inside an SVG, inside an image, inside HTML, inside markdown, inside a GitHub readme.md.
-- [AndrewWalsh/openapi-devtools](https://github.com/AndrewWalsh/openapi-devtools) - Chrome extension that generates API specs for any app or website
+- [AndrewWalsh/openapi-devtools](https://github.com/AndrewWalsh/openapi-devtools) - Browser extension that generates API specs for any app or website
 - [marimo-team/marimo](https://github.com/marimo-team/marimo) - A reactive notebook for Python — run reproducible experiments, execute as a script, deploy as an app, and version with git.
 - [anyproto/anytype-ts](https://github.com/anyproto/anytype-ts) - Official Anytype client for MacOS, Linux, and Windows
 - [a16z-infra/companion-app](https://github.com/a16z-infra/companion-app) - AI companions with memory: a lightweight stack to create and host your own AI companions